heyjudesmom/abubble/README.md

 ## Next Steps

 * add edit functionality to all features
-* additional styling for optimal mobile expereince
+* additional styling for optimal mobile experience